|This is an unofficial version.

 In this section, "contract for providing paid advice" means an agreement or other arrangement under which a person directly or indirectly receives or is to receive payment for providing advice to the government or a government agency.

-The person appointed as registrar must be one of the independent officers of the Assembly or the commissioner under The Legislative Assembly and Executive Council Conflict of Interest Act, or a person on the staff of one of them.
+The person appointed as registrar must be one of the officers of the Assembly listed under clause 6(1)(b) of The Legislative Assembly Management Commission Act, or a person on the staff of one of them.

 If at any time the position of registrar